China proposes adding cryptocurrency mining to 'negative list' of industries | Business

 China proposes adding cryptocurrency mining to 'negative list' of industries

 China has added cryptocurrency mining to a draft list of industries in which investment is restricted or prohibited, although it reduced the number of sectors on the list overall, a document released by the state planner showed on Friday.
-The so-called 'negative list' details sectors and industries that are off-limits to both Chinese and foreign investors.
-Industries not on the list are open for investment to all with no approvals required.
+The "negative list" details sectors and industries that are off-limits to both Chinese and foreign investors.

 China has added cryptocurrency mining to a draft list of industries in which investment is restricted or prohibited, although it reduced the number of sectors on the list overall, a document released by the state planner showed on Friday.

-The so-called 'negative list' details sectors and industries that are off-limits to both Chinese and foreign investors.
-Regulators in China banned cryptocurrency trading and mining this year, with the country's central bank vowing to purge "illegal" cryptocurrency activities last month.
-The crackdown has prompted cryptocurrency exchanges to cut ties with Chinese users.
+The "negative list" details sectors and industries that are off-limits to both Chinese and foreign investors.
+Regulators in China banned cryptocurrency trading and mining this year, with the country's central bank vowing to purge https://www.reuters.com/world/china/china-central-bank-vows-crackdown-cryptocurrency-trading-2021-09-24 "illegal" cryptocurrency activities last month.
+The crackdown has prompted cryptocurrency exchanges to cut ties https://www.reuters.com/technology/cryptocurrency-exchanges-rush-cut-ties-with-chinese-users-after-fresh-crackdown-2021-09-27 with Chinese users.

+China also has been tightening control over public discourse, cracking down on show business https://www.reuters.com/world/china/china-radio-tv-body-strengthen-regulation-cultural-programmes-salaries-2021-09-02 for "polluting" society and asking mobile browsers https://www.reuters.com/article/us-china-censorship-browsers-idUSKBN27B1Z3 to eliminate the spreading of rumours, the use of sensationalist headlines and the publishing of content that violates the core values of socialism.
+The state planner said it was halting the investment of "non-public" capital into a variety of publishing activities, including live broadcasts, news-gathering, editing and broadcasting entities and the operation of news.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)